kutu-dev/scripts/vleps/vleps.md

 3. And finally it installs the packages listed in the plain text configuration file located in `$XDG_CONFIG_HOME/vleps/packages.txt`.

 > [!CAUTION]
 > As you can read, this script suit is destinated to improve the quality of life of managing custom XBPS packages.
-Because of this, the `packages.txt` file is **NOT** intended as a installed packages tracker, a deterministic package manager (like [Nix](https://nixos.org/) or [Guix](https://guix.gnu.org/)) is that's the goal.
+Because of this, the `packages.txt` file is **NOT** intended as a installed packages tracker, a deterministic package manager (like [Nix](https://nixos.org/) or [Guix](https://guix.gnu.org/)) is recommended this goal.